LEHIGH CHORAL ARTS – ALL SINGERS WELCOME!

 Lehigh's strong tradition of singing dates back to 1869.
 In 1978, the Glee Club and Chamber Singers combined under director Robert ("Boss") Cutler to form the University Choir.
 Since then, under Artistic Director Dr. Steven ("Doc") Sametz, the program has grown to include four ensembles:

-The mixed-voice University Choir; our tenor-bass Glee Club; our treble choir, Dolce; and our symphonic choir, the Choral Union, comprised of students, staff, faculty and townspeople.
+The mixed-voice University Choir; our tenor-bass Glee Club; our treble choir, Dolce; and our symphonic choir, the Choral Union, comprised of students, staff, faculty, and townspeople.

 Professor Sun Min Lee joined the Lehigh University Choral Arts family in 2011.
 She leads a dynamic program with our treble choir, Dolce, and often directs the University Choir and Choral Union.